We found one university-affiliated hospital with ~900 beds

 Prescriptive standards, on the other hand, require fixed interval inspection testing and maintenance (i.e. chargeable time).
 Prescriptive standards are comparatively easy for compliance officers to enforce compared with performance standards.

 We assert, without hesitation, that prescriptive standards make litigation easier.
-Accordingly, risk management professionals in higher education are characterized, broadly speaking, by their risk aversion.
+Risk management professionals in higher education are characterized, broadly speaking, by their risk aversion.
 Nothing necessarily wrong with that but many organizations are unable to finance the resources for a cross-cutting point of view that hastens decisions on balancing risk.
 Inspection expertise is organized into “silos” which do not offer well-meaning safety inspectors a fully dimensioned view of risk across the full sweep of assets and operations.

 In laboratory chemical safety, the dominant standard for emergency showers and eyewashes is the subject ISEA consensus product; widely referenced in many other related consensus products.
 Like many ISEA consensus products, it is developed according to ANSI’s Canvass Method of standards development; not our favorite method for the user-interest in leading practice discovery but better than no method at all.